codio-content/Linux-Searching_Files_and_File_Contents/.guides/content/Finding-file-content-460e.md

 ## Looking for content

-If you can search for files and directories' information patterns, you can find content patterns as well.
+If you can search for files and directories information patterns, you can find content patterns as well.

 |||definition
 ### Command: